Anku5hk/Programmers_guide_to_Python/book.md

 2 and 3
 lambda x:x**2
 ```
+#### Statements
-* Statements: Are basically every instruction/line of code that python interpreter executes.
+Are basically every instruction/line of code that python interpreter executes.
 There are two types, simple and compound statements.
 ```Python
 ## simple statements
 # expressions we saw earlier